ali-rantakari/QarkDown/README.md

 QarkDown
 ========

-This is a GUI editor for [Markdown] files with syntax highlighting and the ability to execute Markdown compilers.
+This is a GUI editor for [Markdown] files with [syntax highlighting][pmh] and the ability to execute Markdown compilers.

 The following compilers are bundled with QarkDown: